kexinhuang12345/DeepPurpose/README.md

 Virtual Screening Result
-Drug 16007391     predicted to NOT have interaction with the target P36896 Drug 44355753   predicted to have interaction with the target P00374
+Drug 16007391     predicted to NOT have interaction with the target P36896 Drug 44355753   predicted to have interaction with the target P00374 Drug 24180719   predicted to NOT have interaction with the target P61075
 '''
 ```